 Sigma Xi – GIAR Program

 This grant, for undergraduate or graduate students, is given for research into all areas of science and engineering.
 Larger grants are also given for astronomy or vision-related research.
 Membership in Sigma Xi is not required, but 75% of awards are given to student members or mentees of members.
 For more information, including application deadlines, visit the Sigma Xi GIAR Program webpage.

 Grants-in-Aid of Research

-This grant for graduate students in the field of integrative and comparative biology who are active members of the SICB.
+This grant is for graduate students in the field of integrative and comparative biology who are active members of the SICB.
 For more information and to learn about the application process, visit the SICB website.

 Fellowship for Graduate Student Travel

-This award funds a student’s travel to distant research sites with the goal of learning specialized techniques or to using unique resources.
+This award funds a student’s travel to distant research sites with the goal of learning specialized techniques or using unique resources.
 Students must be active members of SICB and never receive the Grants-in-Aid of research prize.
 For more information, visit their webpage.